I love baking and sharing my mom's old recipes for everyone to enjoy.

-I can't tell you how old this recipe is, but I can tell you that it's written in a notebook that is older than I am.
+I can't tell you how old this recipe is or where my mom originally got it, but I can tell you that it's written in a notebook that is older than I am.
 I can also say that until someone copies and pastes this as their own, you won't find it anywhere else.
 My mom gets many compliments on it, and I'm happy to share the recipe here.

-Note: Feel free to use less oil, or substitute in applesauce for some of the oil.
+Note: I edited the original article to reduce the amount of oil.
+One cup is the correct amount.
+My sincere apologies for not catching this sooner.
+Feel free to substitute applesauce for some of the oil.
 Readers have left helpful comments on their experiences.

 - 3 eggs, beaten